 Show My Lines: When approving an invoice, a checkbox is displayed at the top of the invoice lines to filter the lines that the logged-in user can approve.
 This simplifies the approval process, especially for invoices with a large number of lines, by allowing users to focus only on the lines they are responsible for.

 Approval Enhancements

+Pending Invoice Display on Dashboard: The APWorks platform will display invoices in the 'Pending Invoice' section of the Media and Production Dashboard only if the user has the authority to approve them.

 Auto-Approval: A rule has been introduced at the company level that enables auto-approval for invoices that fully match predefined criteria.
 This allows invoices to be automatically approved up to the last approval level without manual intervention, streamlining the approval process and reducing administrative workload.